jonnonz1/nz-statute-book/acts/public/2017/outer-space-and-high-altitude-activities-act-2017.md

 (1) A person commits an offence if the person contravenes section 64(3).
 (2) A person commits an offence if the person, being in a debris protection area, fails or refuses to leave the area immediately after having been ordered to do so under section 64(5).
 (3) A person who commits an offence against subsection (1) or (2) is liable on conviction to imprisonment for a term not exceeding 3 months or to a fine not exceeding $2,000, or both.

+### 75A Failing to comply with direction to stop providing electricity or internet services to GBSI
+(1) A person commits an offence if the person, without reasonable excuse, fails to comply with a direction under section 83B.
+(2) A person who commits an offence against subsection (1) is liable on conviction,— (a) in the case of an individual, to a fine not exceeding $5,000; or (b) in the case of a body corporate, to a fine not exceeding $50,000.

 **Additional penalty for certain offences**